Welcome to Wayfaring Views

 Independent travel came early for me.
 I was just fifteen when I left the family road trip in the rear view in order to take a student trip to New York City.
 Over time, I slowly and steadily built a travel portfolio which allowed me to experience the running of the bulls Pamplona Spain, skiing in the French Alps and hiking the Milford Track in New Zealand.
 The more places I went, the stronger the itch to go.

 When I hit 50, I committed myself to making travel a more deliberate pursuit and have redesigned my life to make more room for it.
 I kicked off the journey by walking the Camino de Santiago pilgrimage in Spain.
-That was indeed an act of traveling on my own terms as women are often discouraged from doing it solo.
+That was indeed an act of willful travel as women are often discouraged from doing it solo.
 But for me, that was the point.
-I wanted an epic quest, a physical challenge and the opportunity to clear my head.
-And walking the Camino solo, did that for me.
+I wanted an epic quest, a physical challenge and the opportunity to clear my head, and walking the Camino, did that for me.
 When I returned home, I chose not to resume a 9-5 job.
-Instead I hung a shingle for consulting and spun up this travel website.
+Instead I hung a shingle for consulting and spun up Wayfaring Views.

 I’m not a digital nomad or a backpacker.
+When I’m not traveling, I’m hanging at home with my devastatingly handsome husband and fluffy dog Cocoa.
 I prefer the comfort of mid-range travel.
-I like a travel deal and delight in finding modestly priced independently run hotels.
-I’ll splurge on a luxury when its worth it.
-And go budget if it allows me to extend my travel.
+I like a travel deal and delight in finding modestly priced, independently run hotels.
+I’ll splurge on a luxury when its worth it and go budget if it allows me to extend my travel.
 I’m not an adrenaline junkie, but I do like to travel bravely.
 You might say that I’m an adventur-ish traveler.

 All this is my way of saying that I’m an experienced traveler with an independent streak.
-I’m always on the look out for something out of the ordinary when I travel.
-And I promise to keep an eye out for you as well.
+I’m always on the look out for something extraordinary when I travel and I promise to keep an eye out for you as well.

 What You’ll Find Here